-The SecuriLock® passive anti-theft system provides an advanced level of vehicle theft protection.
-Your vehicle's engine can only be started with the two special SecuriLock® electronically coded keys provided with your vehicle.
-Each time you start your vehicle, the SecuriLock® key is read by the SecuriLock® passive anti-theft system.
-If the SecuriLock® key identification code matches the code stored in the SecuriLock® passive anti-theft system, the vehicle's engine is allowed to start.
-If the SecuriLock® key identification code does not match the code stored in the system or if a SecuriLock® key is not detected (vehicle theft situation), the vehicle's engine will not operate.
+This system provides an advanced level of vehicle theft protection.
+Your vehicle's engine can only be started with the two coded keys provided with your vehicle.
+Each time you start your vehicle, the coded key is read by the anti-theft system.
+If the key identification code matches the code stored in the anti-theft system, the vehicle's engine is allowed to start.
+If the key identification code does not match the code stored in the system or if a coded key is not detected (vehicle theft situation), the vehicle's engine will not operate.

-If there is any potential SecuriLock[®] anti-theft problem with your vehicle, ensure ALL SecuriLock[®] keys for that vehicle are brought to the dealership, to aid in troubleshooting.
+If there is any anti-theft problem with your vehicle, ensure ALL coded keys for that vehicle are brought to the dealership, to aid in troubleshooting.

-The SecuriLock® passive anti-theft system is not compatible with aftermarket remote start systems.
+The SecuriLock[®] passive anti-theft system is not compatible with aftermarket remote start systems.
 Use of these systems may result in vehicle starting problems and a loss of security protection.
-Large metallic objects or devices such as the Mobil Speedpass[®] on the same key ring as your SecuriLock[®] key may cause vehicle starting problems.
-These objects and devices cannot damage the SecuriLock[®] key, but can cause a momentary problem if they are too close to the key when starting the engine.
-If a problem occurs, turn ignition off and restart the engine with all other objects on the key ring held away from the SecuriLock[®] ignition key.
+Large metallic objects or devices such as the Mobil Speedpass[®] on the same key ring as your coded key may cause vehicle starting problems.
+These objects and devices cannot damage the coded key, but can cause a momentary problem if they are too close to the key when starting the engine.
+If a problem occurs, turn ignition off and restart the engine with all other objects on the key ring held away from the coded key in the ignition.

-Spare SecuriLock[®] keys can be purchased from your dealership and programmed to your SecuriLock[®] passive anti-theft system.
+Spare coded keys can be purchased from your dealership and programmed to your anti-theft system.
 Refer to Programming spare SecuriLock[®] keys for more information.

-If one or both of your SecuriLock keys are lost or stolen and you want to ensure the lost or stolen key will not operate your vehicle, bring your vehicle and all available SecuriLock keys to your dealership for reinitialization.
+If one or both of your coded keys are lost or stolen and you want to ensure the lost or stolen key will not operate your vehicle, bring your vehicle and all available coded keys to your dealership for reinitialization.